Sept. 3, 2025 - Freedomain Radio - Stefan Molyneux

 Never any violence, never any problems.

-And uh boy, that was uh that was a pretty sweet life, and I don't see any reason why we can't aim for that in the future.
+And I don't see any reason why we can't aim for that in the future.

 Beautiful.

-In terms of I want to touch on the idea of the coming catastrophe, particularly with like the unfunded liabilities and the way that things have been kind of accelerating in the last couple of years.
+In terms of, I want to touch on the idea of the coming catastrophe, particularly with like the unfunded liabilities and the way that things have been kind of accelerating over the last couple of years.

-I think that's when Freedman launched, somewhere around there.
+I think that's when Freeman launched, somewhere around there.

-05 was my first article production, but I sort of got into the podcasting and went full-time in 07, yeah.
+05 was my first article for production, but I sort of got into the podcasting and went full time at 07.

 Okay, beautiful.